 Jin-Xiang Jx Yu, soprano, Kat Liu, mezzo & Jennifer Russo, soprano

 - Tchakovsky: “Waltz of the Flowers” from The Nutcracker Suite, Op.
 71a

 The Yonkers Philharmonic Presents Free Concerts at Saunders Trade and Technical High School 183 Palmer Road, Yonkers, N.Y.

-Concerts made possible in part by ArtsWestchester with funds from the Westchester County Government, Westchester County Executive Robert Astorino, The Thomas and Agnes Carvel Foundation, the East Yonkers Rotary Club, The Hudson Valley Foundation, the Westchester Community Foundation, Westchester Guardian, WVOX, and loyal patrons of the arts.
+Concerts made possible in part by ArtsWestchester with funds from the City of Yonkers and Mayor Mike Spano, Westchester County Government, Westchester County Executive Robert Astorino, The Thomas and Agnes Carvel Foundation, the East Yonkers Rotary Club, Westchester Community Foundation, Westchester Guardian, WVOX, and loyal patrons of the arts.
 This project was also made possible by the Yonkers Cultural Initiative grant program of the Westchester Arts Council, which is made possible by Westchester County Board of Legislators.

-Donations in his memory to the Yonkers Philharmonic Orchestra can be made by sending a check to:
+Donations in memory of Maestro Sadewhite, Maestro Sala, or Maestro Pistone to the Yonkers Philharmonic Orchestra can be made by sending a check to:

 Yonkers Philharmonic Orchestra or FAOS